mootools/mootools-core/Docs/Slick/Slick.md

 Reversed Combinators
 -------------------------------------

 Reversed Combinators redirect the flow of selectors and combinators.
-Slick implements these by prepending ! to a selector or combinator.
+Slick implements these by prepending `!` to a selector or combinator.

 ### Examples:

-	$$('p ! div')		// A <div> that is a parent of a <p>
+	$$('p ! div')		// A <div> that is an ancestor of a <p>
 	$$('p !> div')		// A <div> that is a direct parent of a <p>
 	$$('.foo !+ p')		// Gets the previous adjacent <p> sibling

 ### Notes:

 Reversed Combinators are used internally by MooTools for many of our traversal methods.
-They offer an extremely concise and powerful alternative to traversal methods like getParent().
+They offer an extremely concise and powerful alternative to traversal methods like `getParent()`.

 Slick.definePseudo